Expectile hidden Markov regression models for analyzing cryptocurrency returns: Simulation study

 In order to assess the validity of the model we fit the proposed EHMM at five expectile levels, i.e., $\tau = \{0.10, 0.25, 0.50, 0.75, 0.90\}$, and compute the bias and standard errors associated to the state-specific coefficients, averaged over the Monte Carlo replications, for each combination of sample size and error distribution.
-Tables \ref{tab:norm} and \ref{tab:skewt} report the simulation outputs for the normal and skew-$t$ distributions, respectively.
-As can be observed, the precision of the estimates is higher at the center of the distribution rather than on the tails, mainly due to the reduced number of observations at extreme expectile levels, but the bias always remains under control.
-Evidently, in Table \ref{tab:skewt} a higher standard deviation shows up for the skew-$t$ distribution due to the asymmetry and heavier tails than the normal density, but both the bias and the standard deviation tend to decrease as the sample size increases.
-Concerning the hidden process, given the true values of the transition probabilities in $\bs \Pi$, we see that the coefficients corresponding to the first state are estimated with lower precision because fewer transitions occur from one state to the other, as expected. \\ To evaluate the ability in recovering the true states partition we consider the Adjusted Rand Index (ARI) of \cite{hubert1985comparing}.
-The state partition provided by the fitted models is obtained by taking the maximum, $\underset{k}{\max} \, \gamma_{t} (k)$, posteriori probability for every $t = 1,\dots,T$, and report the box-plots of ARI for the posterior probabilities in Figure \ref{fig:ari} for the four settings considered.
-Firstly, we observe that the distribution error plays a fundamental role in estimating the true states partition as, for all five expectile levels, we obtain a better clustering performance for the model with Gaussian errors with respect to the skew-$t$ case.
-Secondly, the goodness of the clustering obtained partially depends on the specific expectile level, being the values slightly higher at the mean ($\tau = 0.50$) than at the tails.
-Finally, when increasing the sample size to $T=1000$, results slightly improve reporting a lower variability for both error distributions. \red{Overall, the proposed EHMM is able to recover the true values of the parameters and the true state partition highly satisfactory in all the cases examined.}
+Tables \ref{tab:gaus_perst} and \ref{tab:skewt_perst} report the simulation outputs for the Gaussian and skew-$t$ distributions, respectively.
+As can be observed, as regards Gaussian distributed errors, the precision of the estimates is higher at the center of the distribution rather than on the tails, mainly due to the reduced number of observations at extreme expectile levels, but the bias always remains under control.
+Evidently, in Table \ref{tab:skewt_perst} a higher standard deviation shows up for the skew-$t$ distribution due to the asymmetry and heavier tails than the Gaussian density, but both the bias and the standard deviation tend to decrease as the sample size increases, with some exception, probably related to Monte Carlo variability.
+Concerning the hidden process, given the true values of the transition probabilities in $\bs \Pi$, we see that the coefficients corresponding to the first state are estimated with lower precision because fewer transitions occur from one state to the other, as expected.\\ To evaluate the ability in recovering the true states partition we consider the Adjusted Rand Index (ARI) of \cite{hubert1985comparing}.
+The state partition provided by the fitted models is obtained by taking the maximum, $\underset{k}{\max} \, \gamma_{t} (k)$, posteriori probability for every $t = 1,\dots,T$, and report the box-plots of ARI for the classification obtained according to the posterior probabilities in Figure \ref{fig:ari_persmat} for the four settings considered.
+As a benchmark, we also report box-plots of ARI related to the partitions obtained by considering the true model parameters.
+Firstly, we observe that the accuracy of estimating the true state partition is significantly influenced by distribution error, across all five expectile levels.
+The value of the asymmetry parameter and the tail-heaviness determine better results for the skew-$t$ in the left tail of the distribution, while exhibiting a comparatively inferior performance in the right tail with respect to the Gaussian distribution.
+Secondly, the goodness of the clustering obtained partially depends on the specific expectile level as regards the Gaussian distribution, being the values slightly higher at the mean ($\tau = 0.50$) than at the tails.
+Finally, when increasing the sample size from $T=100$ to $T=500$ and $T=1000$, results clearly improve reporting a lower variability for both error distributions.
+Overall, the proposed EHMM is able to recover the true values of the parameters and the true state partition highly satisfactory in all the cases examined.
+The last goal of this simulation exercise is to assess the performance of three widely employed penalized likelihood criteria for selecting the true number of hidden states $K$, namely the AIC (\citealt{akaike1998information}), the BIC (\citealt{schwarz1978estimating}) and the ICL (\citealt{biernacki2000assessing}).
+Following the work of \cite{merlo2022quantile}, we use the same generating data process in (\ref{eq:sim}), drawing observations from a two state HMM ($K = 2$) with $T = 2000$.
+We fit the EHMM with $K = 1,2,3,4$ in order to select the best $K$ associated to the lowest penalized likelihood criteria over 300 Monte Carlo replicates.
+Table \ref{tab:criteria_eval} reports the percentage frequency distributions of the selected $K$ for each of the three criteria at three expectile levels, i.e. $\tau = \{ 0.10, 0.50, 0.90\} $, for Gaussian and skew-$t$ distributed errors (we do not show results for $K = 1$ since it is never selected by any criteria).
+We can observe that the BIC and ICL work well at $\tau = 0.50$ and for Gaussian distributed errors but, as we move towards the tails of the distribution of the response variable, ICL always outperforms the other criteria.
+These results suggest that, among the criteria considered, the ICL does well in terms of correctly identifying the number of latent states across all considered scenarios, capturing serial heterogeneity in the data in a more parsimonious manner.